 Banner Photo: Gita Ljubicic

-Potential impacts of sea ice and ship traffic changes on tuktuit migratory routes surrounding Qikiqtaq (King William Island), Nunavut
+Potential impacts of sea ice and ship traffic change to caribou sea ice crossing areas surrounding King William Island, Nunavut, Canada

 2017 – 2020